 Personally, I love any lead magnet that gives my audience a quick win!
 I’m going to be attaching a link to my 3-Month Content Calendar so you can see what I’m talking about.

 If you think that all this sounds like a lot of work, well, you’re right!
 But you don’t need to do everything.
-Instead, choose one or two of the suggestions above and explore how it can boost your content in other areas.
-Or if you want to take a shot at really maximizing your content marketing strategy, you can hire a virtual assistant or digital marketer to do ALL of them for you!
+Instead, choose one or two of the suggestions above and explore how they can boost your content in other areas.
+Or, if you want to take a shot at really maximizing your content marketing strategy, you can hire a virtual assistant or digital marketer to do ALL of them for you!

 So What Did We Learn?